-Once everyone had their HexBug they used the Glow in the Dark Glow in the dark Hexbug Nano Habitat Sets (retail at $29.99 each).
+Once everyone had their HexBug, they used the Glow in the Dark Glow in the dark Hexbug Nano Habitat Sets (retail at $29.99 each).
 Make no mistake, whether holding HexBugs in your hand or letting them run amuck, they are creepy, buggy fun.
-Inside the customizable playground that snap together easily with the ten easy to connect pieces the fun is enhanced watching them scurry down the track and work their way out of the hexagon shaped landing areas.
-Available at major retailers nationwide or at www.hexbug.com to create a maze of fun for their HexBugs to explore and then they raced.
+Inside the customizable playground that snaps together easily with the ten easy-to-connect pieces, the fun is enhanced watching them scurry down the track and work their way out of the hexagon-shaped landing areas.
+Available at major retailers nationwide or at www.hexbug.com to create a maze of fun for their HexBugs to explore, and then they raced.

 As if all this creepy crawling goodness wasn’t paradise enough, the fine folks at HexBugs introduce Larva.
 I think they’re disgusting.
 The kiddos think they’re plump and delightful.

-I was provided an amazing party kit through MommyParties to facilitate this review by holding my own Hexbug Halloween Party.
-The opinions, where expressed are my own and were in no way influenced by the sponsor.
-Others experiences may vary.
+I was provided a fantastic party kit through MommyParties to facilitate this review by holding my own Hexbug Halloween Party.
+The opinions expressed are my own and were in no way influenced by the sponsor.
+Others’ experiences may vary.